Aghrib

-Aghrib or Aghribs (أغريب; ⴰⵖⵔⵉⴱ) is a village and commune in the province of Tizi Ouzou in northern Algeria.
+Aghrib or Aghribs (أغريب; ⴰⵖⵔⵉⴱ) is a town and commune in the province of Tizi Ouzou in northern Algeria.

 Location

 Aghribs is a village and commune in the Kabylie region of Algeria.
 It is located 40 km north east of Tizi Ouzou and approximately 150 km east of Algiers.
 The village is at an altitude of 800 metres above sea level and at a distance of 10 km from the Mediterranean Sea.

 The People

 As a village, Aghribs is home to about 2000 people.
 It is the birthplace of Said Sadi, the co-founder and ex-president of the RCD, the Rassemblement pour la Culture et la Democratie.
 As of April 2013, the village oldest resident is Mr. Said Ameur, who is 104.